 Aircraft has structural damage or failures that impact its flying strength.
 Performance, or needs major repairs.

 If the aircraft is missing.

 Engine and engine accessory failures are not notifiable.
-Neither are damage to propellers, wing tips, tyres, brakes, small dents and punctures to skin of the aircraft.
+Neither is damage to propellers, wingtips, tyres, brakes, small dents and punctures to the skin of the aircraft.

 Dropping things – nothing may be dropped out of an aircraft.

 Changes to Aircraft- not allowed unless certified by CAA or manufacture.

 Alcohol – 1 unit takes 1 hour to leave the body.
 Limit 20mg blood, 9 micrograms breath, 27mg urine all per 100ml.

 Commercial use – No commercial use of a microlight is allowed other than for instruction.

 Charity Flights – Flights may be offered as a prize.
 All money raised by a flight, 100% goes to the charity or is not allowed.